fgm/untilMongod/README.md

 * `-url` is a typical MongoDB URL, defaulting to `mongodb://localhost:27017`
 * `-timeout` is the maximum delay the command will wait before aborting.
+* `-v` will increase verbosity, outputting messages on stderr on each retry.

 ## Exit codes